Definition of Take:

 Wildlife Alert Reward Program

-The residents of Florida have an opportunity to help protect our state’s fish and wildlife from poaching and wildlife violations and to help protect each other from boaters who are operating boats under the influence of drugs or alcohol.
-It’s called “Wildlife Alert,” and everyone who has access to a telephone or the Internet can participate in this important effort.
+The residents of Florida have an opportunity to help protect our state’s fish and wildlife from poaching and wildlife and environmental violations and to help protect each other from boaters who are operating boats under the influence of drugs or alcohol.
+It’s called “Wildlife Alert.”

 Callers can report any suspicious activity, supplying information such as the physical descriptions of violators, vehicles, license tag numbers, locations, etc. They should report it as soon as possible, but they should not put themselves in any dangerous situation.
-Callers reporting potential violators do not have to give their names or e-mail addresses.
-They remain anonymous and will not be required to testify in court.
+Callers remain anonymous and will not be required to testify in court.

 To make an anonymous phone call to report fish and wildlife violations, call toll-free 888-404-3922 or visit MyFWC.com/WildlifeAlert.